-Explanation Eligible costs Aid intensities Subsidy of consultancies in favour of the SME 9 that are an integrated part of the project: E.g., market studies and Costs of consultancy services provided by external consultants and undertaken in the partner country.
-Aid for research and development GBER studies as defined below 10 Costs of feasibility studies provided by external consultants and undertaken in the partner country.
-Article 25 development as defined below 11 and other supporting staff for the time involved in relation to the activity, 2) Costs of instruments and equipment to the extent and for the period used for the project.
-Where such instruments and equipment are not used for their full life for the project, only the depreciation costs corresponding to the life of the project, as calculated on the basis of generally accepted accounting principles are considered as eligible.
-25% Training aid GBER Article 31 relation to training activities that are an integrated part of the overall project.
-Aid shall not be granted for training carried out for commercial partners to comply with national trainer's personnel cost for the hours which the trainer participates in the training, trainers' and trainees' operating costs directly relating to the training project such as travel expenses, accommodation costs, materials and supplies directly related to the project, depreciation of tools and equipment, to the extent that they are used exclusively for the training project, costs of advisory services linked to the training project.
-If the commercial partner participates in training undertaken by a non-commercial partner and funded by the project, the 50%
+Explanation Eligible costs Aid intensities

+Costs of consultancy services provided by 50%

+external consultants and undertaken in the to

+GBER that are an integrated SMÉs

+Article 18 part of the project: E.g.,

+market studies and

+technical studies.

+Aid for research Subsidy of feasibility Costs of feasibility studies provided by external 50%

+and development consultants and undertaken in the partner

+GBER below 12 country.

+Article 25 Subsidy experimental 1) Personnel costs: researchers, technicians 25%

+and other supporting staff for the time

+below 13 involved in relation to the activity,

+2) Costs of instruments and equipment to the

+extent and for the period used for the project.

+Where such instruments and equipment are

+not used for their full life for the project, only

+the depreciation costs corresponding to the

+life of the project, as calculated on the basis

+of generally accepted accounting principles

+are considered as eligible.

+Training aid Subsidy to expenses in 1) trainer's personnel cost for the hours which 50%

+the trainer participates in the training,

+Article 31 2) trainers' and trainees' operating costs

+directly relating to the training project such as

+travel expenses, accommodation costs,

+e materials and supplies directly related to the

+0 project, depreciation of tools and equipment,

+to the extent that they are used exclusively for

+to comply with national

+mandatory standards.
+3) costs of advisory services linked to the

+training project.

+If the commercial partner participates in

+training undertaken by a non-commercial

+partner and funded by the project, the

+commercial partner should cover own costs

+l commercial parallel should cover own costs I

-9 According to the EU definition of SMEs: The category of micro, small and medium-sized enterprises (SMEs) is made up of enterprises which employ fewer than 250 persons and which have an annual turnover not exceeding EUR 50 million, and/or an annual balance sheet total not exceeding EUR 43 million.
+11 According to the EU definition of SMEs: The category of micro, small and medium-sized enterprises (SMEs) is made up of enterprises which employ fewer than 250 persons and which have an annual turnover not exceeding EUR 50 million, and/or an annual balance sheet total not exceeding EUR 43 million.

-10 Feasibility study' means the evaluation and analysis of the potential of a project, which aims at supporting the process of decision-making by objectively and rationally uncovering its strengths and weaknesses, opportunities, and threats, as well as identifying the resources required to carry it through and ultimately its prospects for success.
+12 Feasibility study' means the evaluation and analysis of the potential of a project, which aims at supporting the process of decision-making by objectively and rationally uncovering its strengths and weaknesses, opportunities, and threats, as well as identifying the resources required to carry it through and ultimately its prospects for success.

-11 Experimental development means acquiring, combining, shaping, and using existing scientific, technological, business, and other relevant knowledge and skills with the aim of developing new or improved products, processes, or services.
+13 Experimental development means acquiring, combining, shaping, and using existing scientific, technological, business, and other relevant knowledge and skills with the aim of developing new or improved products, processes, or services.
 This may also include, for example, activities aiming at the conceptual definition, planning and documentation of new products, processes, or services.
 Experimental development may comprise prototyping, demonstrating, piloting, testing, and validation of new or improved products, processes, or services in environments representative of real-life operating conditions where the primary objective is to make further technical improvements on products, processes or services that are not substantially set.
 This may include the development of a commercially usable prototype or pilot which is necessarily the final commercial product, and which is too expensive to produce for it to be used only for demonstration and validation purposes.
 Experimental development does not include routine or periodic changes made to existing products, products, production lines, manufacturing processes, services, and other operations.

-Explanation Eligible costs Aid intensities

-and subsequently request for reimbursement 550% of elicible encourses

-of 50% of eligible expenses.
+Explanation Eligible costs Aid intensities and subsequently request for reimbursement of 50% of eligible expenses.